cym13/cym13.github.io/source/github_account_takeover.rst

 -------------------

-So, we'll start by enumerating all dead Github accounts that are still in used.
+So, we'll start by enumerating all dead Github accounts that are still in use.
 I'm certain there are better ways to do this, but a bit of bash is easy enough to get the job done.

 .. code:: sh